AdvaySingh1/Video-Streaming/readme.md

 - Daemon: program which runs in the background (Cros, OS related C++ which express framework is built off of).

+  - SSH uses Daemon to connect to other server.
+Ex.
+SSH into Github Repository.

 - Using curl for POST requests: curl -X POST http://localhost:3001/process-video \
    -H "Content-Type: application/json" \